bsc-iitm/python-textbook/docs/chapter-1/lesson-1.1.md

 Hello World!
 ```

 Fire up a repl and type the code in the console.
-You should be getting the output on the next line.
+You will be getting the output on the next line.

 ## Output